Have a question or running into an issue? Check the FAQ below or reach out to us directly.

 Check the following:

 Traditional putting sensors attach to your putter grip and use internal accelerometers to measure stroke data.
-They're good products, but they cost significantly more and add weight/bulk to your club.
-PuttrLab uses computer vision through your iPhone camera instead, which means no sensor to charge, no added weight on your club, and a total system cost under $40.
+They're good products, but they typically cost $150–$300+ and add weight/bulk to your club.
+PuttrLab uses computer vision through your iPhone camera instead, which means no sensor to charge and no added weight on your club.
+It's free to start, and the full Pro feature set unlocks for a one-time $19.99 — far less than any dedicated putting sensor.
 PuttrLab focuses specifically on the putting metrics that matter most for shorter-range putts.

 Any adjustable phone tripod that holds an iPhone in landscape orientation and can angle the camera downward will work.
 Most options on Amazon in the $15–$20 range are fine.
-See our recommended tripods in the shop.
+See our recommended tripods on the Getting Started page.

 Email us at puttrlab@gmail.com and we'll get back to you as soon as possible.